marci-pires/WikiHadatac/HADatAc-User-Guide:-Static-Metadata-Spreadsheet.md

 Each concept is a subconcept of something else.
 For instance, an instrument called _Mass Spectrometer_ is a subclass of _Spectrometer_.
 Thus, the value of the **rdf:subClassOf** column for the Mass Spectrometer should be the URI of the spectrometer.
 In that way, concepts are organized into hierarchies.

-In the case of instances, each instrument instance should have the URI of an instrument model.
+In the case of instances, each instance should have the URI of a concept.
+For instance, the value of the **a** column of a mass spectrometer should have the URI of the concept _Mass Spectrometer_.

 ### What are the Values for the Rest of the Columns in a Sheet?